>

 • 22 November – deadline for report on copper tariffs to go to President.

-• 10% global baseline tariff on all imports to applied from 5 April.
+• 10% global baseline tariff on all imports applied from 5 April.

 • Beyond the baseline, differential tariffs country by country represent biggest shift in global goods trade since 1947.
 Tension with WTO rules.